-One of the more exciting “discoveries” of late has involved the immense health and fitness benefits of Mucuna pruriens, a legendary botanical native to Africa and tropical Asia, where the herb has long served as a sort of physical performance and health enhancer.
+One of the more exciting “discoveries” of late has involved the immense health and fitness benefits of Mucuna pruriens var. utilis seeds, a legendary botanical native to Africa and tropical Asia, where the herb has long served as a sort of physical performance and health enhancer.

 With Mucuna pruriens seeds, or velvet bean seeds, we no longer need to look to the sci-fi nerds to imagine such fantastical performance-enhancing substances.
 Mucuna pruriens is the real deal.
 (Sorry, Philip K. Dick, your books are great, but they’re not going to help us conquer leg day.)

-With that in mind, here is our Ultimate Guide on Mucuna Pruriens, or “velvet bean,” one of the most long-beloved plants and a rising star supplement among modern athletes, bodybuilders, and men of all types, and for those seeking treatment of Parkinson's disease.
+With that in mind, here is our Ultimate Guide on Mucuna Pruriens var. utilis, or “velvet beans” one of the most long-beloved plants and a rising star supplement among modern athletes, bodybuilders, men of all types, and for those seeking treatment of Parkinson's disease.

 Continue reading to learn all the ins and outs of this natural testosterone booster, as well as more insights on some other beneficial ingredients to stack with Mucuna pruriens.

 Mucuna Pruriens: Ultimate Guide on Velvet Bean

 Let’s start with the basics: What are Mucuna pruriens var. utilis seeds, AKA "Velvet Bean"?

-Though colloquially known as “velvet bean” for its itchy serotonergic “velvety” surface, this herb is predominantly referred to by its scientific name—Mucuna pruriens—in bodybuilding communities and among general health and fitness enthusiasts.
+Though colloquially known as “velvet beans” for its itchy serotonergic “velvety” surface, this herb is predominantly referred to by its scientific name—Mucuna pruriens—in bodybuilding communities and among general health and fitness enthusiasts.

-Much of Mucuna pruriens’ health properties are attributed to the bean’s high concentration of L-DOPA (levodopa), a natural precursor compound to dopamine, the “pleasure” neurochemical.
+Much of Mucuna pruriens’ seeds health properties are attributed to the beans high concentration of L-DOPA (levodopa), a natural precursor compound to dopamine, the “pleasure” neurochemical.

-Due to dopamine’s importance to emotional and cognitive health, as well as neuromuscular health (as observed in dopamine-deficient conditions such as Parkinson’s), L-DOPA-rich Mucuna pruriens is of obvious interest to nootropic enthusiasts and Parkinson’s researchers.[1,2]
+Due to dopamine’s importance to emotional and cognitive health, as well as neuromuscular health (as observed in dopamine-deficient conditions such as Parkinson’s disease), L-DOPA-rich Mucuna pruriens seeds is of obvious interest to nootropic enthusiasts and Parkinson’s disease researchers.[1,2]